 Michael Sassano, mandolin: For over 30 years, Michael has delighted audiences with his remarkable stage presence.
 Michael studied mandolin with Jay Ungar and became a presence in New York’s progressive bluegrass scene.
 The band’s latest release, “Trouble with the Grey”, showcases Michael’s abilities as a powerhouse soloist and gifted arranger.

-Sofia Chiaradini, fiddle: Playing violin since the age of five, Sophia has studied with classical violinist Julie Kurtzman, fiddle with Stacy Phillips and voice with Sarah Tolar.
+Sofia Chiaradini, fiddle: Playing violin since the age of five, Sofia has studied with classical violinist Julie Kurtzman, fiddle with Stacy Phillips and voice with Sarah Tolar.
 She has recently been awarded a scholarship to the Berklee College of Musice, where she plans to study later in 2017.

 Come, listen and maybe even tap your toes!
 Bring a picnic if you like and we’ll provide the rose´ You may be dancing in the garden!